Achievable logoAchievable logo

 How to beat the ACT English section

-Beating the ACT English section gets a lot easier when you know and follow the rules in these upcoming chapters.
-Here’s a video with some tips for mastering the ACT English section:
+The ACT English section gets much easier when you know what the test is looking for and apply the rules you’ll learn in the upcoming chapters.
+Here’s a video with tips for mastering ACT English:

 Now that you’ve been briefed, let’s dive in!